MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     ```

     This will append tables in database with guids extensions.

+8. If you published a test application extension, synchronize the tenant with the test application extension.

-8. Upgrade the tenant data:
+9. Upgrade the tenant data:

     ```
     Start-NAVDataUpgrade BC150 -FunctionExecutionMode Serial -Force -SkipCompanyInitialization